 A LITTLE STORY OF ST BRIGID

-There are many stories told about Brigid.
-One of them tells of how she was sitting at the bedside of a dying pagan chieftain.
+How did the “St Brigid’s Cross” come about.
+Folklore tells of how she was sitting at the bedside of a dying pagan.
 As she sat she picked up some rushes from the floor and began to weave them into a cross.
-The chieftain asked what she was doing and Brigid began to tell him about the Holy Cross on which Jesus died for us.
+The pagan asked what she was doing and Brigid began to tell him about the Holy Cross on which Jesus died for us.
 He was very moved by how much Jesus loved us.
 That very day, he became a Christian and died holding the cross of rushes.

-It is customary on St. Brigid's Day to make a Cross -- known as a "St. Brigid's Cross" -- out of rushes or reeds (other materials may be used if no rushes or reeds are available).
-Once the Cross is woven, it is blessed with holy water and with the words
+It is customary on St. Brigid's Day to make a Cross -- known as a "St. Brigid's Cross" -- out of rushes or reeds (other materials may be used).
+Once the Cross is woven, it is blessed with holy water and the following prayer recited:

 May the blessing of God, Father, Son and Holy Ghost be on this Cross and on the place where it hangs and on everyone who looks on it.

 It is then hung on the front doors of homes and left in place all year, to be burned and replaced with a newly-woven Cross on the next St. Brigid's Day.